Logan TUBACHRISTMAS Details

 Trevor N. Teuscher

 A graduate of Logan High School, Trevor has a Bachelor of Arts degree in Music Education from Utah State University and a Master of Music degree in Music Composition from Illinois State University.
 He also has a diploma in Band Instrument Repair from Minnesota State College Southeast.
-He has worked as a band instrument repair technician in one capacity or another for over 27 years.
+He has worked as a band instrument repair technician in one capacity or another for over three decades.
 He is the owner of Teuscher Musical Instrument Repair.

 Besides trumpet and euphonium, other instruments Trevor plays or has played as a soloist or in various ensembles include: bugle, cornet, flugelhorn, mellophone, alto horn, French horn, baritone, tuba, recorder (all sizes), tin whistle, and voice.